Charlie Wilson (criminal): Death

 After five minutes of conversation, the visitor kicked Wilson in the groin, broke his nose, and shot him twice, once in the neck and once in the head.
-One of Wilson's two guard dogs sustained a broken leg trying to defend him (it later had to be put down).
-The killer then jumped over the back fence in the one spot where it was possible to do so and to land safely outside, and circled back to the front of the house to retrieve the yellow bike.
-An accomplice pulled up in a van nearby and the killer put the bike in the back and escaped.
-The whole hit was expertly designed to kill Wilson alone, and leave his wife alive.
+One of Wilson's two guard dogs sustained a broken leg trying to defend him and was later put down.
+The killer then jumped over the back fence in the one spot where it was possible to do so and land safely outside, and circled back to the front of the house to retrieve the bicycle.
+An accomplice pulled up in a van nearby, the killer put the bike in the back, and together they escaped.
+The whole hit was expertly designed to kill Wilson alone and leave his wife alive.

 Wilson's wife moved back to London to live near her daughters.
 Wilson was buried in Streatham Cemetery in London.

-It is likely that Wilson was murdered on the orders of Roy Francis Adkins, with killers identified by Pat Wilson as Bill "Porky" Edmunds, with Danny "Scarface" Roff as the accomplice.
+It is likely that Wilson was murdered on the orders of Roy Francis Adkins, with killers identified by Pat Wilson as Bill "Skins" Edmunds, with Danny "Scarface" Roff as the accomplice.
 The two men were known to work as a team.
 Adkins was angry with Wilson because he had supposedly given permission for smuggler Jimmy Rose to admit to police that a drug shipment he was carrying was owned by Adkins, who was already a wanted man.
 After a request from Rose, Wilson rang one of Adkins' associates, Eamon Evans, to ask whether Rose could name him.
 While Rose denied naming Adkins, two days after Wilson's call to Evans, police raided Adkins hideout in Amsterdam shortly after he had left it.
 Adkins, a heavy drug user as well as dealer, was furious with Wilson, and would not agree to peaceful terms arranged by intermediaries.
 Whether or not the three men were guilty, they were widely held responsible, and Adkins was himself shot dead on 28 September 1990.
 On 10 February 1996, Danny 'Scarface' Roff, who had recently been released from prison, was wounded in the spine when a gunman walked into a club he was visiting and shot him multiple times.
 In March 1997, Roff was shot dead in his car as he returned home.
 Edmunds survived by going on the run.